 As a creative-critical scholar, Kristin has had her poetry featured in various literary journals and magazines, including West Trade Review, Poetry Quarterly, and Bridge Eight.
 She was featured in the anthology Ohio’s Best Emerging Poets (Z Publishing) and won the grand prize in the 2017 GFT Press Chapbook Contest for her manuscript, Body Parts.
 Her chapbook was published by GFT Press in March 2018.
 She was recently nominated for a Pushcart Prize, and she has had her art featured and/or showcased in/at multiple literary journals, magazines, and venues.
 She has book reviews, journal articles, and a book chapter featured in or forthcoming from The Journal of Teaching Writing, American Indian Quarterly, Peitho, Feminist Spaces, Art/Research International, and Queer Affective Literacy: Fostering Critical Emotional Sensibilities in the Classroom.
 Kristin has presented her research at various regional and national conferences, including the Thomas R. Watson Conference, Computers and Writing, Feminisms and Rhetorics, and the Conference on College Composition and Communication.

-Kristin currently lives in northwest Ohio with her husband, Justin, and their rescue greyhound, Ruby Soho.
+Kristin currently lives in northwest Ohio with her husband, Justin, and their greyhound, Ruby Soho.
 In her free time, she enjoys photography and searching for and collecting antiques.
 You can visit her on her blog, photography website, or you can check out her digital humanities capstone project for the Women’s, Gender, and Sexuality Studies certificate at BGSU.